djb61230/slint/README.md

 included it with public jflicks because until I saw the source here on github, it only supported Windows.
 Oh you could get it to run on the Mac and Linux with [Wine](https://www.winehq.org) but that was even more difficult to distribute.
-At the time Comskip was only donation-ware and distributing it was not encouraged by it's author, at least to me an email.
+At the time Comskip was only donation-ware and distributing it was not encouraged by it's author, at least to me in an email.

 ## Getting Started